sciankit/Depression_Screen/README.md

 └── README.md
 ```

-## Safety and Ethical Guardrails
+## ⚖️ Safety and Ethical Guardrails
-- MoodLens is a prevention and support assistant, not a diagnostic tool.
+- Prevention, Not Diagnosis: MoodLens acts as a support assistant, not a clinical diagnostic tool.
-- Escalation pathways are explicit and user-visible.
+- Privacy First: Responders see context (PHQ trends) rather than raw message content to preserve user dignity.
-- Crisis guidance is surfaced for high-risk safety states.
+- Hard Overrides: Suicidal ideation markers bypass the aggregate score to trigger immediate Tier 2 protocols.
 - Human-in-the-loop support is part of the operating model.

 ## Documentation